 Tips for Doing Business-Planning Research Online

-In particular, the federal government offers heaps of solid information on planning, starting, and operating your own company through its Small Business Administration site.
-Even the IRS presents helpful planning tips in its handbooks, which are also available on their website.
+These days, the Internet is the first place most people search for business planning information.
+Plenty of websites offer useful tips on business planning.
+In particular, the federal government provides heaps of solid information on planning, starting, and operating your own company through its Small Business Administration site.
+Even the IRS presents helpful planning tips in its handbooks.

 Double-check key facts and statistics.
 If you use specific pieces of information — about business trends, markets, competitors, technology, or whatever — as the central building blocks of your business plan, make darn sure that the facts you gather from the Internet are correct.